isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     Picture picture1(100, 100);
     // picture is ready-to-use here...

-    Picture picture2(100, 0); // not a valid size, exception will be thrown
+    // not a valid size for y,
+    // default contract violation behavior will call std::terminate then Picture picture2(100, 0);
     // not reach here...

 ##### Alternative